AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/zxp/distribution.md

 <Hero slots="heading, text" background="rgb(141, 52, 78)"/>

-# What's New: Introducing a new credential for partners to build and distribution software integrations.
+# What's New: Introducing a new credential for partners to build and distribute software integrations.

 <!-- (Commented) App Manager has been merged into Developer Distribution. -->